stormlion227/ImageCropper.Forms/README.md

 * Install [Xamarin.Android.Support.Exif (>=26.0.2)](https://www.nuget.org/packages/Xamarin.Android.Support.Exif/) in Android project.
 (I've tried to add this to dependency package in .nuspec file, but I had some trouble.
 If you have experience with this, please contribute.)
 * Install the [nuget package](https://www.nuget.org/packages/ShapeControl.Forms/) in portable and all platform specific projects.
 * This plugin uses the [MediaPlugin](https://github.com/jamesmontemagno/MediaPlugin/blob/master/README.md).
 Be sure to complete the full setup this plugin.
-Please fully read through the [Current Activity Plugin Documentation](https://github.com/jamesmontemagno/MediaPlugin/blob/master/README.md).
+Please fully read through the [MediaPlugin description](https://github.com/jamesmontemagno/MediaPlugin/blob/master/README.md).

 #### Android